faroukmokhtar/project-templates/README.md

 ## Retrieving the data locally:

-(1) `To download the data, we will use !wget to download it from IBM Object Storage.
+(1) To download the data, we will use !wget to download it from IBM Object Storage.
-!wget -O FuelConsumption.csv https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/FuelConsumptionCo2.csv§`
+`!wget -O FuelConsumption.csv https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/FuelConsumptionCo2.csv§`

-* This will download the data and cast it in a .csv file locally
+* This will download the data and cast it in a .csv file locally (remember the path for the next step)

-(2) Edit the file: config/data-params.json to include the location of the data in the value of the "outdir" key
+(2) Edit the file: _config/data-params.json_ to include the location of the data in the value of the _outdir_ key